 \subsection{Almost Fuchsian Manifolds}

 A {\qfm} is topologically $S\times \R$, but it can be very complicated geometrically.
 Uhlenbeck and others introduced techniques of {\ms}s of small {\pc}s to study {\ksg}s.
-In particular Uhlenbeck (\cite{Uhl83}) defined a subclass: a {\qfm} $M$ is {\it \af} if it admits a closed {\it \ms} $S$ whose maximum {\pc} satisfies $\lambda_0 < 1$.
-A natural question is how far it is to the boundary of the {\qf} space in the deformation space of {\ksg}s.
-She was able to derive an explicit formula for the {\hym} of an {\af} manifold $M$ in terms of the {\cs} of the unique {\ms} $S$ and its {\sff}.
+In particular Uhlenbeck (\cite{Uhl83}) defined the following subclass: a {\qfm} $M$ is {\it \af} if it admits a closed {\it \ms} $S$ whose maximum {\pc} satisfies $\lambda_0 < 1$.
+A natural question is how far it is from the almost Fuchsian space to the boundary of the {\qf} space in the deformation space of {\ksg}s.
+Uhlenbeck was able to derive an explicit formula for the {\hym} of an {\af} manifold $M$ in terms of the {\cs} of the unique {\ms} $S$ in $M$ and its {\sff}.
 She accomplished this by showing that the normal exponential map at the unique minimal surface gave global coordinates on $M$.
-This enabled her to prove that the quasi-isometric constant for a quasi-isometry between an { \af} manifold and a Fuchsian manifold is bounded above by $\frac{1+\lambda_0}{1-\lambda_0}$.
+This enabled her to prove that the quasi-isometry constant for a quasi-isometry between an {\af} manifold and a Fuchsian manifold is bounded above by $\frac{1+\lambda_0}{1-\lambda_0}$.
 Note that if $\lambda_0$ is allowed to be $1$, this estimate yields no information.